serhatgktp/bones-shell/README.md

 # bones-shell

 A bare-bones shell implemented in C utilizing the concept of concurrency through forking.
-Aims to illustrate the working principle of a shell using simple argument types (LIST, ECHO, FORK)
+Aims to illustrate the working principle of a generic terminal

 - LIST: list of arguments, which the shell processes recursively
 - ECHO: single argument calling the `echo` program